-Just like when frying lean pork chops, you want to fry chicken breasts quickly, which means doing it over high heat.
+Just like when frying lean pork chops, you want to fry chicken breasts quickly, which means doing it over a fairly high heat.
 Thick chicken breast won’t cook through over high heat before the exterior noticeably dries out.
 Instead, a chicken breast needs to be sliced in half, even in three pieces, if it’s particularly large and thick.

 To fix the issue with one-directional heating, I pan-fry my chicken breasts covered.
 This way steam heats the breast from the top while it’s frying, resulting in quick and efficient cooking.
 Besides, all that moisture from the steam keeps the breast nicely moist and prevents it from drying out.
 Though, fully covering the pan results in poor browning, so I leave a small crack open just to let some steam out.